o-az/template-vite-react-ts/README.md

 _NOTE: You are welcome to ask any questions if anything is unclear.
 Also feel free to post a discussion_

-# React 19x Vite x SWC x TailwindCSS v4 x TypeScript Template
+# React 19 x Vite x SWC x TailwindCSS v4 x TypeScript Template

 ---